MattCCC/nativescript-vue-router-extended/README.md

 ## API & Limitations

+<b>Vue Router compatibility</b>

 This plugin aims for compatibility with Vue Router 3+ and Vue Router 4+.
 Both should be easily supported.
 Please refer to [Vue Router Docs](https://next.router.vuejs.org/guide/) for more information.

+<b>DOM & related hooks</b>

-There are some obvious limitations like lack of DOM accessibility and related events, or lack of <router-link /> component.
+There are some limitations like lack of DOM accessibility and related hooks and guards.

+<b>RouterLink Component</b>

+There's a lack of <router-link /> component due to performance reasons.

 ## License